 "Yes, he seems to be very resistant to anything I say.
 This is part of my frustration and sadness."

 Most parents want to think that they have more control over their children than they do.
 We want to think that if we "do it right" we can control the outcome we want for our children.
-It will make it much easier to let go of trying to control our children and just be the very best parents we can, when we understand and accept that they are on their own soul's journey.
+It will make it much easier to let go of trying to control your children and just be the very best parent you can, when you understand and accept that they are on their own soul's journey.

 Send this article to a friend Print this article Bookmarked 1 time(s)